olivia-lin/olivia-lin.github.io/thank-you.md

 ---
 layout: page
-title: Thank you for your correspondence
+title: Thank You
 ---
 ## Thank you for your correspondence

 I am delighted to hear from you.
-You may expect to receive an response soon.
+You may expect to receive an email reply soon.

 Have a nice day!

+Best,
+Olivia